faasm/granny-experiments/tasks/makespan/locality.md

-# Makespan Experiment (Locality Version)
+# Improving locality with compaction policy

 In this experiment we study the benefits of using Granules to improve locality of execution while maintaining high cluster utilisation.
+We implement a management policy that deliberately leaves a target number of vCPUs idle, allocates vCPUs to apps eagerly, and uses the buffer vCPUs to reduce fragmentation whenever the opportunity arises.

 For each experiment run, we increase the cluster size (in terms of number of VMs) and the number of jobs in the tasks, proportionally.